 What is clinical negligence?

-Clinical negligence is when healthcare professionals physically or mentally hurt you because of the standard of health care they gave you.
+Clinical negligence is when healthcare professionals harm you because of a poor standard or lack of care or treatment.

 - an individual healthcare professional, such as a psychiatrist, or

 - a healthcare service, such as a mental health team.

 Below are some examples of negligence which could cause you harm.

 - Doctors didn’t notice symptoms of possible mental illness when they should have.

 - Your hospital or mental health team discharged you too early.